w3c/wai-develop-training/_accessibility-training/presentation-outlines.md

 {% include_cached toc.html type="end" %}
 {:/}

-**Note:** See also [How to Make Your Presentations Accessible to All](http://www.w3.org/WAI/training/accessible) for guidance on making your presentations and training accessible to people with disabilities and others in your audience.
+**Note:** For guidance on making your presentations and training accessible to people with disabilities and others in your audience, see [How to Make Your Presentations Accessible to All](http://www.w3.org/WAI/training/accessible).

 {% include excol.html type="all" %}

 {% include_cached excol.html type="start" id="intro" %}

-## 1. Introducing web accessibility (20 minutes, for any audience)
+## Introducing web accessibility (20 minutes, for any audience)

 {% include_cached excol.html type="middle" %}